Do H building sunrise 4

 Sermon Summary

-Dorothy celebrates the unique and vital calling of motherhood as a reflection of God's character, emphasising that despite our limitations, women are empowered to be nurturing, compassionate, creative, and harmonious kingdom outposts, supported by the community and restored through Jesus.
+Dorothy celebrates the unique and vital calling of motherhood as a reflection of God's character, emphasising that despite limitations, women are empowered to be nurturing, compassionate, creative, and harmonious Kingdom Outposts, supported by the community and restored through Jesus.

 Key Takeaways